nannomons/my-notes/content/ielnotes/02/02 Mathematics/anki factors.md

 ---
 title: This file is not updated—let me know if you see this!
 publish: false
 tags:
+  - Anki
 Subject:
   - Mathematics
 Course:
 Type: Flashcards
 Difficulty:
 Date:
 ---
-TESTING DECK: Mental Math
+TESTING DECK: MATHEMATICS::Mental Math

 Q: 8!
 A: 40320